hmunjuluri05/rag-ingestion-api/JIRA_STORIES.md

-# RAG Ingestion API - Enhanced v1/ingestion Implementation Stories
+# RAG Ingestion API - v2/ingestion Implementation Stories

-**Project**: RAG Ingestion API v1 Enhancement **Epic**: Document Processing Pipeline with Enhanced v1/ingestion Endpoint **Sprint Duration**: 2 weeks
+**Project**: RAG Ingestion API v2 Implementation **Epic**: Document Processing Pipeline with New v2/ingestion Endpoint **Sprint Duration**: 2 weeks
-**Context**: Enhancing existing v1/ingestion API on AKS and GKE with hybrid storage and unified worker architecture
+**Context**: Implementing new v2/ingestion API on AKS and GKE with hybrid storage and unified worker architecture (v1 remains unchanged for existing users)

 **Architecture**: One story per layer, with all configuration and dependencies bundled